 The purpose of the company shall be to operate Voksenåsen in order to promote Swedish-Norwegian understanding and carry out related activities.
 Through initiatives and projects, the company shall also seek to reflect Sweden’s and Norway’s international engagement.
 Voksenåsen shall be open to everyone.
 In its capacity as a contact center for Sweden and Norway, the company shall collaborate with various communities, organizations, and institutions of significance to the priority areas.

-Voksenåsen is Norway’s national gift to Sweden in gratitude for the humanitarian aid provided during World War II.
+Voksenåsen is Norway’s national gift to the Swedish people in gratitude for the humanitarian aid provided during World War II.

 During the war years, Norway received substantial humanitarian aid from Sweden.
 The aid ranged from food to assistance for refugees.
 One of the most well-known efforts, however, was “The White Buses,” a rescue operation for Norwegians and Danes in German concentration camps.